 Note that the one-to-many collection method fails when messages are BCC’d to users.

 Exchange Connector allows you to integrate your existing POP3 mailboxes with Microsoft Exchange Server 2000 or 2003 by downloading mail from POP3 mailboxes and delivering the messages to your Exchange Server accounts.
 Exchange connector runs in the background as a Windows Service and can be configured to download only during specified hours, such as between 9AM-5PM Monday-Friday and includes a "Download Mail Now" button for immediate downloads.
-It provides support for APOP (enhanced POP3 security), archiving, and SQL Server logging.
+Support for APOP (enhanced POP3 security), archiving, and SQL Server logging.
 Version 3.3.3 | |

 An email gateway (connector) that retrieves messages from Internet POP3 email accounts (IMAP also supported) and delivers them to Exchange Server mailboxes.
 Supports single and multiple user POP3 accounts, unlimited POP3 accounts, unlimited ISPs and SMTP authentication when sending to Internet.
 Version 5 | |